-A part of playing good poker is adjusting to the situation at hand.
-While it is important to have your own, solid game-plan, you should also be capable of deviating from that plan to a certain degree when a specific situation arises.
+While it’s important to have a solid game-plan, you should also be prepared to adapt your plan when a specific situation arises.

-Now, there is a player who won’t let you do it, so you need to adjust to their presence and change your strategy.
+Then there might be a player who won’t let you do it, so you need to change your strategy.

-There are many ways to adjust versus different players, and being open to these changes during the play will help you win more and improve much faster.
+There are many ways to adjust to different players, and being open to these changes during the play will help you win more and improve much faster.

 Without proper bankroll, you can’t play.